Wildlife of Pakistan: Wetlands, coastal regions and marine life

 The vegetation of the Indus River Delta is mainly represented by various mangrove species and bamboo species.
 The Indus River Delta-Arabian Sea mangroves is a focused ecoregion of WWF.
 Nearly 95% of the mangroves located in the Indus River Delta are of the species Avicennia marina.
-Very small patches of Ceriops roxburghiana and Aegicerias corniculata are found.
+Very small patches of Ceriops roxburghiana and Aegiceras corniculatum are found.
 These provide nesting grounds for common snakehead, giant snakehead, Indus baril and many species of catfish like rita.
 The hilsa swims up from the Arabian Sea to spawn in freshwater.
 Species that are important to people as food, such as the golden mahseer and large freshwater shrimp (Macrobrachium species), are part of the abundant aquatic life.

 The west half of the Pakistan coast is in the south of Balochistan province.
 It is also called the Makran coast and exhibits protected sites such as Astola Island and Hingol National Park.
 The three major mangrove plantations of Balochistan coast are Miani Hor, Kalmat Khor and Gwatar Bay.
 Miani Hor is a swampy lagoon on the coast in the Lasbela district where the climate is very arid.
 The sources of fresh water for Miani Hor are the seasonal river of Porali.
 The nearest river to the other lagoon, Kalmat Khor, is the Basol River.
 Gawatar, the third site, is an open bay with a mouth almost as wide as its length.
 Its freshwater source is the Dasht River, the largest seasonal river of Baluchistan.
 All three bays support mainly A. marina species of mangrove.
 Pakistan also plans to rehabilitate mangrove-degraded areas at Sonmiani and Jiwani in Balochistan.

-Along the shores of Astola and Ormara beaches of Balochistan and Hawk'e Bay and Sandspit beaches of Sindh are nesting sites for five endangered species of sea turtles: green sea, loggerhead, hawksbill, olive ridley and leatherback.
+Along the shores of Astola and Ormara beaches of Balochistan and Hawke's Bay and Sandspit beaches of Sindh are nesting sites for five endangered species of sea turtles: green sea, loggerhead, hawksbill, olive ridley and leatherback.
 Sea snakes such as yellow-bellied sea snake are also found in the pelagic zone of the sea.
 The wetlands of Pakistan are also a home to the mugger crocodile who prefer freshwater habitat.